CliffordAnderson/CS1000/readme.md

-# Syllabus of CS 1000
+# CS 1000: The Beauty and Joy of Computing

 This course introduces the fundamental concepts of computing including abstraction, algorithms, design, and distributed computation.
 The curriculum is hands-on, focusing on translating ideas into working computer programs and developing a mastery of practical computational literacy.
 We write our programs in [NetsBlox](https://netsblox.org/), a block-based language developed by a research team at Vanderbilt University.
 Along the way, we also discuss the history, ethics, and cultural impact of computing.